Water search underway after abandoned kayak found near Winthrop Harbor, authorities say

 WINTHROP HARBOR, Ill.
 (WLS) -- A water search is underway after an empty kayak was found in the north suburbs.

-An abandoned kayak and life vest were found Friday near the Winthrop Harbor Marina, authorities said.
+An abandoned kayak and life vest were found Friday about 3 miles south of the Winthrop Harbor Marina, authorities said.

 The Lake County Sheriff's Office said their Marine Unit is searching Lake Michigan to see if anyone fell in the water.